Oliver Stone: 2010–present: Recent work

 In 2010, Stone directed his only sequel, Wall Street: Money Never Sleeps.
 Two years later, he directed the crime thriller Savages, based on the novel by Don Winslow.

 In 2016, Stone directed Snowden, starring Joseph Gordon-Levitt as whistleblower Edward Snowden.
 The film received mixed reviews from critics and was not a commercial success.
 As of 2025, it remains Stone's final narrative feature film.
 On May 22, 2017, various industry papers announced that Stone was going to direct his first scripted television series about the Guantanamo detention camp for Weinstein Television.
 However, Stone quit the project after sexual misconduct allegations surfaced against Harvey Weinstein in October 2017 and it was never made.

 In 2020, Stone announced his semi-retirement from film-making, though he still occasionally makes documentaries.
 In July of that same year, Houghton Mifflin Harcourt published his first memoir, Chasing the Light: Writing, Directing, and Surviving Platoon, Midnight Express, Scarface, Salvador, and the Movie Game, which chronicles his turbulent upbringing in New York City, volunteering for combat in Vietnam, and the trials and triumphs of moviemaking in the 1970s and '80s.
 The book, which ends on his Oscar-winning Platoon, was praised by The New York Times: "The Oliver Stone depicted in these pages – vulnerable, introspective, stubbornly tenacious and frequently heartbroken—may just be the most sympathetic character he's ever written... neatly sets the stage for the possibility of that rarest of Stone productions: a sequel."
-In 2024, he announced that he was writing a follow-up memoir for Simon & Schuster.
-Also in 2024, Stone donated his archives to the Academy of Motion Picture Arts and Sciences.
+In 2024, Stone donated his archives to the Academy of Motion Picture Arts and Sciences.

-In August 2025, Production Weekly reported that Stone would begin filming his final narrative feature, White Lies, a drama starring Benicio del Toro.
-However, three months later Stone abandoned the project, leaving it uncertain if he will ever direct another film.
+In 2026, Stone completed production on White Lies, which he has described as his final narrative feature as writer‑director.
+The film, an autobiographical inter-generational family drama starring Josh Hartnett, Willem Dafoe, Michael Douglas and Ellen Barkin, is characterized as a thematic departure from his earlier politically focused work.